asterinas/asterinas/docs/src/osdk/guide/create-project.md

 # Creating an OS Project

-OSDK can be used to create a new kernel project or a new library project.
+The OSDK can be used to create a new kernel project or a new library project.
 A kernel project defines the entry point of the kernel and can be run with QEMU.